 Critical accounting policies and estimates (extract)

-(iv) Close-down, restoration and environmental obligations (note 26)
+(iii) Close-down, restoration and environmental obligations (note 25)

 Provision is made for close-down, restoration and environmental costs when the obligation occurs, based on the net present value of estimated future costs required to satisfy the obligation.
 Management uses its judgment and experience to determine the potential scope of closure rehabilitation work required to meet the Group’s legal, statutory and constructive obligations, and any other commitments made to stakeholders, and the options and techniques available to meet those obligations and estimate the associated costs and the likely timing of those costs.
 Significant judgment is also required to determine both the costs associated with that work and the other assumptions used to calculate the provision.
 External experts support the cost estimation process where appropriate but there remains significant estimation uncertainty.

 - The probability weighting of possible closure scenarios.
-The most significant impact of probability weighting is at the Pilbara operations (Iron Ore) relating to infrastructure and incorporates the possibility that some infrastructure may be retained by the relevant State authorities post-closure.
-The assignment of probabilities to this scenario reduces the closure provision by US$0.8 billion.
+The most significant impact of probability weighting is at the Pilbara operations (Iron Ore) relating to infrastructure and incorporates the expectation that some infrastructure will be retained by the relevant State authorities post closure.
+The assignment of probabilities to this scenario reduces the closure provision by US$1.2 billion.